replikativ/datahike/README.md

 through [konserve](https://github.com/replikativ/konserve).
 We would like to hear experience reports and are happy if you join us.

-You may find articles on Datahike on our company's [blog page](https://lambdaforge.io/articles)
+You may find articles on Datahike on our company's [blog page](https://lambdaforge.io/articles).

-A selection of Datahike presentation can be found at:
+We presented Datahike also at meetups,for example at:

 - [2019 scicloj online meetup](https://www.youtube.com/watch?v=Hjo4TEV81sQ).
 - [2019 Vancouver Meetup](https://www.youtube.com/watch?v=A2CZwOHOb6U).